ACS Sporting Suceava

 Sporting Suceava was a professional football club from Romania, based in Suceava and founded in 2008.

 History

 Sporting Suceava, with Ovidiu Ciobanu on the bench, promoted to the 3rd league after a successful campaign in 2010–11 season, "the white and greens" won the Liga IV – Suceava County and promotion play-off against the champion of Mureș County, FCM Târgu Mureș II, with 2–1 after extra time.
 The squad that achieved the promotion was composed of: Butnariu – Pantea, Murariu, Sevaciuc, Oniu, Bosancu, Apetri, Nicoară, Căinari, Guriță, Negru.
 Reserves: Gălan, Crișu, Gliga, Buziuc, Jalba, Avrămia, Cerlincă.

-After three season in Liga III, the club was dissolved in the summer of 2014.
+After three seasons in Liga III, the club was dissolved in the summer of 2014.